Maui Bus: Fares

 Cash fares are $2.00 per person per boarding.
 No transfers are given, but a day pass, at $4.00 per person, is valid on all routes.
-An all-route monthly pass is available at a cost of $45.00, with a reduced rate for students and seniors of $30.00.
+An all-route monthly pass is available at a cost of $45.00, with reduced rates of $30.00 for students and $25.00 for seniors (defined as 55 and over) and disabled holders of a valid Medicare card.

 Facilities

 Because the County of Maui uses contracted operators for the Maui Bus service, the County-owned buses are operated and maintained by its contractors and the Maui Department of Transportation does not have a dedicated facility to store, refuel, and maintain the buses.
 However, in 2013, the County purchased an undeveloped 309 acre site in Waikapu with plans to consolidate existing garage and yard facilities for other County departments with a new bus yard.
 The proposed bus yard would be a 10 acre parcel at Waikapu, to be operated by a single private contractor, with space to park 100 buses (expandable to 150) and five to ten maintenance bays.
 The site lies east of a proposed extension to Waiale Road, west of Kuihelani Highway.

-The existing fixed-route services use Queen Kaʻahumanu Center (QKC) as a hub and transfer point; the privately-owned shopping center notified the County of Maui in 2017 that it would not renew its lease and the buses would be forced to vacate the site by 2020.
+The existing fixed-route services use Queen Kaʻahumanu Center (QKC) as a hub and transfer point; the privately owned shopping center notified the County of Maui in 2017 that it would not renew its lease and the buses would be forced to vacate the site by 2020.
 Plans are underway to develop a 0.85 acre site next to QKC, near the Kahului Public Library at Vevau and School, as the Central Maui Transit Hub.

 MEO operates a transportation facility in Puʻunene.